vectorvalor2/base44-Prophetic-Base-Logic-Core/README.md

+POE(point of execution)
-PID's-to-CPU -> random seeding to the STACK;
+CPU/PID -> random seeding to the STACK;
+MFT//MVP -> cmd line windows stat;
-MVP's to MFT's -> cap to jecht to daq;
+NIC to PKI -> cap to jecht to daq;
-NIC's to PKI -> cmd line windows stat;
-MMU's to Buckets -> Bits to Hex to Batch;
+MMU to Buckets -> Bits to Hex to Batch;